Request Request an Appointment Call Call Us Map View Map

 IV Sedation

 Do you experience severe dental anxiety?
 Do you have physical or developmental disabilities that prevent you from sitting comfortably in a dentist’s chair for long periods of time?
 In either case, intravenous (IV) sedation may be an option worth exploring.
-It’s designed to make you feel drowsy during your appointment.
+It’s designed to make you feel drowsy during your appointment; you might even occasionally hear it referred to as “sleep dentistry.”
 Some patients claim it has an amnesiac effect, making them unable to remember parts of their visit.

 Am I a Good Candidate for Sedation Dentistry?